 Randomized Phase II Study to Assess the Role of Nivolumab as Single Agent to Eliminate Minimal Residual Disease and Maintain Remission in Acute Myelogenous Leukemia (AML) Patients After Chemotherapy (REMAIN TRIAL)

 - To evaluate and compare the progression free survival rate after randomization in the two treatment arms (nivolumab versus [vs.] observation).

 - To determine and compare the overall survival rates in the two arms.
 II.
 To determine and compare the incidence of non-relapse mortality in the two arms.

 III.
 To evaluate the toxicities of nivolumab as maintenance.

-- To analyze programmed cell death (PD)-ligand (L)1 expression on acute myeloid leukemia (AML) cells from peripheral blood and/or bone marrow samples at diagnosis if available and at the time of study enrollment.
+- To analyze PD-L1 expression on acute myeloid leukemia (AML) cells from peripheral blood and/or bone marrow samples at diagnosis if available and at the time of study enrollment.